by Garrick Dee

 You’ll find these recipes inside the recipe book that comes along with this.

 Here’s one of my personal favorites, making pizza dough.
 Take note that you will have to purchase the dry container for the Vitamix at around $100++ in Amazon which is a substantial amount but if you like pizza and often then consider it an investment.

-If the 7 year warranty isn’t enough then you can go to Amazon and purchase the extended warranty up to 4 years.
-So this extends the warranty all the way to 11 years.
+If the 7-year warranty isn’t enough, then you can go to Amazon and purchase the extended warranty up to 4 years.
+So it extends the warranty to 11 years.
 Now that’s peace of mind.

 Winner: Vitamix 300